-Have you ever felt this way – yearning for a life hidden beneath the one you’re currently living?
-I can relate.
+Have you ever felt this way – yearning for a deeper life you sense is within you waiting to be uncovered?

 Conditional Self-Worth

-Throughout my teens and early adulthood, every choice I made was shaped to guard me against failure, shame, and rejection.
-I looked outside myself for validation and approval and blindly adopted ways of being to suit others.
-While hustling for love and acceptance, there was a persistent niggling that I was overlooking something I couldn’t quite identify.
+Throughout my teens and early adulthood, every choice I made was shaped guard me against shame, failure, and rejection.
+I looked outside myself for validation and approval and blindly adopted ways of being to guard against rejection.
+While hustling for that sense of worthiness there was a persistent niggling that I was overlooking something I couldn’t quite identify.

-At age 25, I left the familiar climate of my childhood community to marry and start my nuclear family.
-For the next two decades, I straddled an in-between existence in a new multicultural landscape still searching for a secure sense of collective belonging.
-I strived to give my children broader exposure to learn and grow in ways I lacked in childhood.
-The eagerness to help shape their growth caused me to pause my personal interests, dreams, and aspirations to focus full-time on parenting.
+By my mid-twenties, I married and left the cultural climate of my childhood community to start my nuclear family in a post-democratic South Africa.
+For the next two decades, I straddled an in-between existence in a new multicultural landscape still haunted by shadows of inferiority and searching for a secure sense of collective belonging.

 A striking quote by Kierkegaard echoed the void I felt.